http://www.sdcoe.net/business2/risk/claim-district.pdf

 The Vannini court addressed the issue of whether the trial court properly sustained without leave to amend the

-an allegation that the sellers had induced them to enter into the option agreement by means of an intentional
+on an allegation that the sellers had induced them to enter into the option agreement by means of an

-purchasers had obligated themselves under the option agreement to clear the mine and investigate the property
+pleaded facts the purchasers had obligated themselves under the option agreement to clear the mine and

-clear the gold mine and investigate the property within a specified period of time before they exercised the option
+to clear the gold mine and investigate the property within a specified period of time before they exercised the

-agreement.
-Here, however, Buyers entered into a purchase agreement, not an option agreement, under which
+option agreement.
+Here, however, Buyers entered into a purchase agreement, not an option agreement,

-they acquired the contractual right, not the contractual obligation, to investigate the condition of the property,
+under which they acquired the contractual right, not the contractual obligation, to investigate the condition of

-including whether they could obtain County approval to split the property into two parcels.
-Vannini is therefore
+the property, including whether they could obtain County approval to split the property into two parcels.

 3. Buyers' Prima Facie Showing of Justifiable Reliance